cccs-eric/assemblyline4_docs/docs/user_manual/searching.md

 - **[Result](../odm/models/result.md)**: Allows users to search for specific service results, enabling the examination of the analysis performed by various services, including detailed scores, sections, and response data.

-- **[Retrohunt](../odm/models/retrohunt.md)**: Allows users to create Yara rules to scan against previously submitted samples, facilitating retrospective threat hunting and historical analysis.
+- **[Retrohunt](../odm/models/retrohunt.md)**: Allows users to review and analyze the results of retrospective threat hunts, where Yara rules have been applied to previously submitted samples.
+This facilitates the identification of new threats based on updated threat intelligence.

 - **[Signature](../odm/models/signature.md)**: Allows users to search for service-specific signatures (e.g., YARA rules) and any relevant metadata, including source, statistics, classification, and status.